Effective March 1, 2016

 Protection of Children's Privacy

-We do not collect personally identifiable information from children under thirteen years of age to connect and provide the Online Service.
-If, as a part of a future service offering, we decide to request personally identifiable information from children under thirteen, we will require verifiable parental consent before we collect this information, except in circumstances authorized by law.
+We do not knowingly collect personally identifiable information from children under thirteen years of age to connect and provide the Online Service.
+If, as a part of a future service offering, we decide to request personally identifiable information from children under thirteen, we will comply with the federal Children's Online Privacy Protection Act (COPPA) in doing so.